What Is a Calorie Deficit — and Why Does It Matter for Women?

 While diet is very important, exercise plays a key role in creating a calorie deficit.
 Here’s how to fit it into your routine:

-• Mix Cardio and Strength Training: Both types of exercise burn calories and improve overall fitness.
+- Mix Cardio and Strength Training: Both types of exercise burn calories and improve overall fitness.
 Strength training is particularly important for women to prevent osteoporosis.
+If you're adding resistance training to your routine, understanding how much protein should i eat to gain muscle will help you protect and build lean mass while staying in a deficit.

 7. Get Enough Sleep